 CHECK THIS OUT, Ruggy typed.

-I hurried up to my partner to see a human-sized glass pod was shattered on the ground.
+I hurried up to my partner to see a human-sized glass-like pod shattered on the ground.
 It was probably not glass, but some Harvester equivalent.
-The broken pod was half melted away and a third missing.
-Tubes could be seen at the base of the cylinder shape.
+The broken pod was half-melted away and a third missing.
+Tubes were at the base of the cylinder shape.

 “Think that beast came out of here?”
 I asked.

 “Maybe,” Ruggy said in a low tone.
 “Look,” he added.